google/material-design-lite/README.md

 > A library of [Material Design](http://www.google.com/design/spec/material-design/introduction.html) components in CSS, JS, and HTML
 ([MDL website](http://getmdl.io)).

 Material Design Lite lets you add a Material Design look and feel to your static content websites.
-It doesn’t rely on any JavaScript frameworks or libraries.
-Optimised for cross-device use, gracefully degrades in older browsers, and offers an experience that is accessible from the get-go.
+It doesn't rely on any JavaScript frameworks or libraries.
+Optimized for cross-device use, gracefully degrades in older browsers, and offers an experience that is accessible from the get-go.

 ## Quick start